Jordan · duration itinerary

 - Afternoon~120 minAbdali Boulevardshopping

-A modern, pedestrian-friendly urban development featuring contemporary architecture, upscale retail stores, cafes, and restaurants.
-It's a stark contrast to old Amman and showcases the city's modern face, with its sleek designs and open spaces.
+A modern urban development featuring contemporary architecture, upscale boutiques, cafes, and restaurants.
+It offers a stark contrast to historic Amman and is a hub for modern city life.

-- Enjoy a coffee at one of the many stylish cafes.
+- Enjoy a coffee or ice cream at one of the many cafes.

 Insider tips

-- ◆Learn a few basic Arabic phrases; it's always appreciated.
+- ◆Learn a few basic Arabic phrases; it's appreciated by locals.

 - ◆Stay hydrated, especially during warmer months.